Paris Sales

 How do you know when the sales start?
 Exact dates, determined and announced by the government, vary a bit each year, but here's what you can expect:

-• Summer Paris sales - Les soldes d'été - also typically start on a Wednesday during late June or even early July.
-Check our June events article for 2024 dates.
+• Summer Paris sales - Les soldes d'été - also typically start on a Wednesday during late June or even early July (although that is rare).
+Check our June events article for 2025 dates.

 • Hermès sample sales - Held twice a year for just 2-3 days, these sales usually (but not always) happen within the same time period of the Winter and Summer sales.
 (See Tip 2 below)